 I didn’t see her today.

-What if Jill asks whether Madame Règle was there, let us say, half an hour earlier?
+What if Jill asks whether Madame Règle was there, let us say, half an hour before?
 Monsieur Sauf may follow his linguistic gravitation:

 7b.
 I didn’t see her.